 Apart from your grades and course schedule, your standardized test scores will be important to Ivy League colleges.

 You should score at least a 1500 on the SAT or 33 on the ACT for a solid chance at admission.
 Expectations might even be a bit higher depending on which Ivy League school you're targeting.
+While all the Ivy League schools are test-optional for fall 2021 admissions, if you already have a high SAT/ACT test score, you should definitely still submit it.

 If you want a good shot at attending one of these schools, especially the most selective Ivies, you'll also need to develop your application apart from test scores and grades.